fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.
 Create an HTML file and follow the steps given below:

-**Step 1: Include the FusionCharts package:**
+**Step 1: Include the FusionCharts library:**

 ```html
 <script type="text/javascript" src="path/to/local/fusioncharts.js"></script>
 ```

 **Step 2: Include the theme file.
-This step is optional, the chart will render with the default theme even if the theme is not applied.:**
+This step is optional, the chart will render with the default theme even if the theme is not applied:**

 ```html
 <script type="text/javascript" src="path/to/local/themes/fusioncharts.theme.fusion.js"></script>